 Data is to be inserted in these fields when available.
 The increasing use of GPS equipment provides very accurate location data which may supplement or be in addition to the location in Field 4.

+Field 15 Exit Point (Optional)

-Field 15 A ‘Y’ identifies if the equipment is connected directly to the Distribution network, a ‘N’ indicates fed via some private distribution network, i.e. a sign light looped from a lighting column, or column fed from private distribution cables.
+A ‘Y’ identifies if the equipment is connected directly to the Distribution network, a ‘N’ indicates fed via some private distribution network, i.e. a sign light looped from a lighting column, or column fed from private distribution cables.

+Field 16 Distributor (Optional but see the note below)

-Field 16 Where agreement has been reached to include Apparatus connected to the embedded network(s) of more than one Distributor in a single combined inventory, this identifies which Network Operator (Distributor) owns the connection.
+This field must be populated where agreement has been reached to include Apparatus connected to the embedded network(s) of more than one Distributor in a single combined inventory, as this identifies which Network Operator (Distributor) owns the connection.
 The first two characters will be the first two digits of the MPAN Core (i.e. the Distributor Identifier or ‘short code’) associated with the inventory.
 The last four characters will be the Market Participant Identifier (MPID) for the embedded Distributor.

 Example: If a council had Apparatus connected to an embedded network in the South Eastern Power Networks distribution area, the first two digits of this field would be ‘19’.
 If that embedded network was operated by ESP Electricity Ltd (MPID: LENG), then the Apparatus would have an entry in the inventory of ‘19LENG’.